ricklentz/deep-reinforcement-learning/p3_collab-compet/report.md

 <img src="score_episode_num.png" width="510" height="340" />

 Architecture could be researched further.
-Specifically, I'd like to use as mentioned in the MAACMCCE paper, it would be nice to test an ensemble of policies.
-Also, working on limited environment information sharing to Critic would be helpful before attempting the Soccer Environment.
+Specifically, I'd like to use the directions mentioned in the MAACMCCE paper, it would be nice to test an ensemble of policy networks.
+Also, working to restrict the environment information available to Critic would be helpful before attempting the Soccer Environment and perhaps for other more real world applications.

-I could further investigate tuning the Ornstein-Uhlenbeck noise level.
-These impact the degree of exploration the agents do.
+Also, it would be good to investigate tuning the Ornstein-Uhlenbeck noise level.
+These impact the degree of exploration the agents may result in a more diverse range of input experiences.